 New Year's Day

 Good Friday

 Victoria Day

 Canada Day

 BC Day

+Labour Day

-Canada Day
+Thanksgiving Day

 Remembrance Day

-BC Day
+Christmas Day

 Boxing Day

 Family Day

-Labour Day

-Remembrance Day

-Remembrance Day

-Boxing Day

-18.2 Payment for a Statutory Holiday
+16.2 Payment for a Statutory Holiday

-- (a) Regular full-time employees will receive a normal day's pay. - (b) Regular part-time and casual employees shall receive a normal day's pay. - (c) For the purposes of this clause, a normal day's pay shall be for all hours worked, exclusive of overtime, as follows: - For an employee who worked 15 or more days of the 30 days prior to the paid holiday, an amount equal to a full day's pay. - (d) An employee who is scheduled by the Employer to work on a statutory holiday shall be paid one and one-half times their wage rate for any hours worked on a statutory holiday, in addition to the payment provided for in (c) above. - (e) An employee who works in excess of 12 hours on the statutory holiday shall be paid at double-time for all such additional hours worked. - (f) For the purpose of Clause 18.2(c) above, vacation will be considered a workday.
+- (a) Regular full-time employees will receive a normal days pay as defined in this agreement. - (b) Regular part-time employees shall receive a normal days pay. - (c) For the purposes of this clause, a normal days pay shall be for all hours worked, exclusive of overtime for the last 30 days.
+An employee must have worked 15 or more days of the last 30 days prior to the statutory holiday to be eligible to receive a normal days pay. - (d) An employee who is scheduled by the Employer to work on a statutory holiday shall be paid one and one-half times their wage rate for any hours worked on a statutory holiday, in addition to the payment provided for in (c) above. - (e) An employee who works in excess of 12 hours on the statutory holiday shall be paid at double-time for all such additional hours worked. - (f) For the purpose of Clause 16.2(c) above, vacation will be considered a workday.

-ARTICLE 19 - ANNUAL VACATIONS
+ARTICLE 17 - ANNUAL VACATIONS

-19.1 Vacation Entitlement
+17.1 Vacation Entitlement